alexjohnj/geographyas/_posts/population/2012-01-07-fertility-rates.md

 #### Infant Mortality Rates

-- High birth rates to compensate a high infant mortality rate e.g Nigeria with a birth rate of 51.6.
+- High birth rates to compensate a high infant mortality rate e.g. Nigeria with a birth rate of 51.6.
-- Reduced infant mortality rate reduces the need for lots of children for security.
-E.g Japan's birth rate of 7.64 with an infant mortality rate of 2.79.
+- Reduced infant mortality rate reduces the need for lots of children for security. e.g. Japan's birth rate of 7.64 with an infant mortality rate of 2.79.

 #### Age Structures

 - Countries with a large proportion of young people may continue to see a population increase due to population momentum.
-- Countries with a small proportion of youth face population decline even if birth rates per woman increase e.g Japan.
+- Countries with a small proportion of youth face population decline even if birth rates per woman increase e.g. Japan.

 ---